-Prism Star & card: A powerful kind of card with a couple of special rules. & cards can be Pokémon, Trainer cards, or Special Energy.
-You can't have more than one & card with the same name in your deck.
-If a & card would go to the discard pile, put it in the Lost Zone instead.
+Prism Star a card: A powerful kind of card with a couple of special rules. a cards can be Pokémon, Trainer cards, or Special Energy.
+You can't have more than one a card with the same name in your deck.
+If a a card would go to the discard pile, put it in the Lost Zone instead.

 Prize cards: The 6 cards you put face down while setting up to play.
-Every time one of your opponent's Pokémon is Knocked Out, you take 1 of your Prize cards and put it into your hand (or 2 Prize cards, for a Pokémon-EX or a Pokémon-GX).
+Every time one of your opponent's Pokémon is Knocked Out, you take 1 of your Prize cards and put it into your hand (or 2 Prize cards, for certain kinds of Pokémon such as Pokémon ex).
 When you take your last Prize card, you win!